Obstetrician Gynaecologist Salary in Australia

 Private Obstetric Fees and MBS Item Numbers

-Understanding the Medicare Benefits Schedule (MBS) as it applies to obstetrics is important for OB/GYNs evaluating their private practice income potential.
-Obstetric services are covered by a series of MBS item numbers relating to antenatal care, management of labour, delivery (normal, instrumental, and operative), and postnatal attendance.
-The Medicare benefit for each item is set at 75 per cent of the scheduled fee for admitted patients, with health funds generally meeting the gap between the Medicare benefit and the scheduled fee — leaving the patient to pay any amount charged above the scheduled fee as an out-of-pocket contribution.
+Understanding how the MBS applies to obstetrics is important when assessing your private practice income potential.
+Obstetric services are covered by item numbers relating to antenatal care, management of labour, delivery (normal, instrumental, and operative), and postnatal attendance.
+Medicare pays 75 per cent of the scheduled fee for admitted patients, with health funds generally meeting the gap between the Medicare benefit and the scheduled fee.
+Any amount you charge above the scheduled fee becomes an out-of-pocket contribution from the patient.

-Obstetricians who charge above the MBS scheduled fee generate their highest private income not from a single elevated item number but from the cumulative effect of multiple items across an episode of care.
-A comprehensive antenatal and delivery episode may attract fifteen to thirty or more MBS item claims, and the out-of-pocket component charged by the specialist on each item — whether modest or substantial — compounds across the episode to produce the total out-of-pocket for the patient and the total private billing income for the specialist.
+Obstetricians who charge above the scheduled fee generate their highest private income not from a single elevated item but from the cumulative effect of multiple items across an episode of care.
+A full antenatal and delivery episode can attract fifteen to thirty or more MBS item claims, and the out-of-pocket component you charge on each item compounds across the episode to produce the total patient out-of-pocket and your total private billing income.

-The introduction of the Private Health Insurance Act reforms and the broader transparency requirements around gap billing have influenced how obstetricians communicate fees to patients.
-Most private obstetricians now provide a clear fee schedule and informed financial consent process early in the booking, which helps manage patient expectations and reduces the risk of billing disputes or complaints.
-Transparent fee communication has also become a reputational consideration in competitive private markets where patients may compare fee levels across specialists before choosing their care provider.
+Transparency requirements around gap billing have influenced how obstetricians communicate fees to patients.
+Most private obstetricians now provide a clear fee schedule and informed financial consent process early in the booking process.
+This helps manage patient expectations and reduces billing disputes.
+In competitive private markets where patients compare fee levels across specialists before choosing their provider, transparent fee communication has also become a reputational factor.

 Subspecialty Earnings: MFM, Gynae-Oncology, and Urogynaecology

-The earnings profile of OB/GYN subspecialties differs meaningfully from general OB/GYN practice, reflecting the different procedural mix, patient population, and service delivery model of each subspecialty area.
+OB/GYN subspecialties have different earnings profiles from general OB/GYN practice, reflecting different procedural mixes, patient populations, and service delivery models.

-Maternal-fetal medicine subspecialists practise primarily within public hospital or academic medical centre environments, often holding staff specialist appointments with research and academic responsibilities.
-While private MFM consulting occurs — particularly for detailed morphology ultrasound and complex antenatal counselling — the specialty is less amenable to high-volume private practice than general obstetrics, and the earnings profile for full-time MFM specialists tends toward the upper range of public sector specialist income rather than the private obstetric high end.
-The intellectual and clinical rewards of MFM practice are high, but specialists who choose this subspecialty path typically do so with realistic expectations about the income ceiling relative to private general obstetrics.
+Maternal-fetal medicine subspecialists work primarily within public hospital or academic medical centre environments, typically holding staff specialist appointments with research and academic components.
+Private MFM consulting does occur — particularly for detailed morphology ultrasound and complex antenatal counselling — but the specialty is less suited to high-volume private practice than general obstetrics.
+Full-time MFM specialists generally earn toward the upper range of public sector specialist income rather than the high end of private general obstetrics.
+The clinical and intellectual rewards of MFM practice are real, but the income ceiling is lower than private general obstetrics and most specialists who choose this path do so knowing that.

-Gynaecological oncologists in Australia work primarily within multidisciplinary cancer care settings, most often through major public cancer centres or private oncology facilities.
-The surgical complexity of gynae-oncology procedures — extended Wertheim hysterectomies, debulking operations, complex pelvic and retroperitoneal dissections — attracts higher MBS item numbers than routine gynaecological surgery, and private gynae-oncology practice can generate substantial income for specialists with sufficient operative volume.
-Indemnity premiums for gynae-oncologists, while significant, are generally lower than those for practising obstetricians, which improves the net income picture relative to gross.
+Gynaecological oncologists work primarily in multidisciplinary cancer care settings, mostly through major public cancer centres or private oncology facilities.
+The surgical complexity of gynae-oncology procedures — extended Wertheim hysterectomies, debulking operations, complex pelvic and retroperitoneal dissections — attracts higher MBS item numbers than routine gynaecological surgery.
+Private gynae-oncology practice can generate strong income for specialists with sufficient operative volume.
+Indemnity premiums for gynae-oncologists, while real, are generally lower than for practising obstetricians, improving the net income position relative to gross.

-Urogynaecology has developed into a well-defined subspecialty with its own procedural portfolio centred on pelvic floor reconstruction, incontinence surgery, and prolapse management.
-Private urogynaecological practice can be financially rewarding, particularly as waiting lists for these procedures are long in the public system and private demand from women seeking timely intervention is strong.
-The subspecialty's procedural focus, relatively predictable hours, and lower indemnity premiums compared to obstetrics make it an increasingly attractive career direction for OB/GYNs seeking to restructure their practice as they move through their careers.
+Urogynaecology has developed into a well-defined subspecialty built around pelvic floor reconstruction, incontinence surgery, and prolapse management.
+Private urogynaecological practice can be financially rewarding — waiting lists are long in the public system and private demand from women seeking timely intervention is strong.
+Relatively predictable hours and lower indemnity premiums compared to obstetrics make this an increasingly attractive direction for OB/GYNs looking to restructure their practice as they move through their careers.

 Regional Versus Metropolitan Earnings

-The geographic dimension of OB/GYN earnings deserves careful attention.
-The conventional assumption that metropolitan practice always produces higher earnings is not borne out in practice, particularly when cost of living, total remuneration packages, and net income after overheads are taken into account.
+The assumption that metropolitan practice always produces higher earnings is not borne out in practice, particularly when you account for cost of living, total remuneration packages, and net income after overheads.

 Regional staff specialist positions for OB/GYNs frequently include base salaries comparable to or exceeding metropolitan equivalents, supplemented by location incentive payments, enhanced on-call allowances, and additional benefits such as relocation assistance, accommodation support, and contributions toward professional development and indemnity costs.
-For some regional positions in areas of genuine workforce shortage, total remuneration packages can exceed $600,000 per year, which is competitive with most metropolitan staff specialist appointments and — when adjusted for regional cost of living — represents a substantially higher standard of living.
+For some regional positions in areas of real workforce shortage, total packages can exceed $600,000 per year — competitive with most metropolitan staff specialist appointments and, when adjusted for regional cost of living, representing a materially better standard of living.

-Private practice earnings in regional areas are also worth examining carefully.
-Regional specialists often face less competition from other OB/GYNs, benefit from stronger GP relationships in smaller referral communities, and can build private lists more quickly than in competitive metropolitan markets.
-The trade-off is lower absolute patient volume in most regional settings, which constrains the ceiling of private practice income, but many regional obstetricians find that the combination of public salary, on-call income, and private practice earnings in a lower-overhead environment produces a very satisfying total financial outcome.
+Private practice earnings in regional areas are also worth looking at carefully.
+Regional specialists typically face less competition, benefit from stronger GP relationships in smaller referral communities, and can build private lists faster than in competitive metropolitan markets.
+The trade-off is lower absolute patient volume in most regional settings, which constrains the ceiling of private practice income.
+But many regional obstetricians find the combination of public salary, on-call income, and private practice earnings in a lower-overhead environment produces a very solid total financial outcome.

 Career Trajectory and Earnings Over Time

-OB/GYN earnings typically follow a trajectory shaped by the time investment required to build a private practice, the evolution of career priorities as specialists move through their forties and fifties, and the eventual transition many obstetricians make toward reducing or ceasing obstetric work while maintaining gynaecological practice.
+OB/GYN earnings follow a trajectory shaped by the time it takes to build a private practice, the evolution of career priorities through the forties and fifties, and the eventual transition many obstetricians make toward reducing or ceasing obstetric work while maintaining gynaecological practice.

 Newly appointed staff specialists in the early years after fellowship generally earn in the middle range of public sector specialist salaries while progressively building their private lists and establishing referral networks.
 Income growth in the first decade of consultant practice can be substantial as the private practice matures and obstetric bookings fill consistently.
-Peak earning years for private obstetricians typically occur in the mid-career period when the private list is fully established but the specialist has not yet begun to transition away from obstetric work.
+Peak earning years for private obstetricians typically come in the mid-career period when the private list is fully established and obstetric work is still at full volume.

-As OB/GYNs move through their fifties, the decision about when and how much to reduce obstetric activity becomes both a financial and a personal one.
-The reduction in indemnity premiums that accompanies a shift toward gynaecology-only practice can partially offset the reduction in obstetric income, particularly for specialists who develop a focused and efficient gynaecological surgical practice.
-Medicolegal consulting and expert opinion work is also a pathway open to senior OB/GYNs, leveraging decades of clinical experience in a format that is intellectually engaging and financially rewarding on an hourly rate basis.
+Moving through the fifties, the question of when and how much to reduce obstetric activity becomes both a financial and a personal decision.
+Lower indemnity premiums from shifting toward gynaecology-only practice can partially offset the reduction in obstetric income, particularly for those who develop a focused and efficient gynaecological surgical practice.
+Medicolegal consulting and expert opinion work is another income pathway available to senior OB/GYNs, drawing on decades of clinical experience in a format that is intellectually engaging and financially rewarding on an hourly basis.

 Understand What Your OB/GYN Role Should Be Paying